What States Can Nurse Practitioners Practice Independently?

 The Future of Nurse Practitioner Care

-As more states consider expanding practice authority and the need for accessible care continues to rise, nurse practitioners are helping shape a stronger and more responsive healthcare system.
-Whether working independently or as part of a collaborative team, in permanent positions or through locum tenens, NPs are essential to meeting today's rising demands for care.
+As more states consider expanding practice authority and the need for accessible care continues to rise, NPs are helping to shape a stronger, more responsive healthcare system.
+Whether working independently or as part of a collaborative team, in permanent positions or through locum tenens, NPs remain essential to meeting today’s rising demand for care.